-Payment Year, paid to him in a lump sum or annual payments for any other number of years between two (2) and 20 years, and (B) may elect to have the amount of each annual installment determined under either the Amortization Method (if permitted hereunder) or the Fractional Method.
-If a Participant fails to elect either the Amortization Method or the Fractional Method, such Participant shall be deemed to have elected the Fractional Method.
+(i) Retirement Benefit.
+A Participant who commenced participation in the Plan prior to January 1, 2018 and has a Pre-2018 Subaccount was permitted to elect, on a Distribution Election Form filed simultaneously with and in the same manner as the first Deferral Election Form that the Participant was required to file in accordance with the requirements set forth in Section 4.1 hereof, (A) to have the Pre-2018 Subaccount, but which will not include any amounts attributable to an Early Payment Year Subaccount if Separation from Service occurs after beginning of the relevant Early Payment Year, if paid as a Retirement Benefit, paid to him in a lump sum or annual payments for any other number of years between two (2) and 20 years, and (B) to have the amount of each annual installment determined under either the Amortization Method (if permitted hereunder) or the Fractional Method.
+If such a Participant failed to elect either the Amortization Method or the Fractional Method, such Participant is deemed to have elected the Fractional Method.

-Notwithstanding the foregoing, in the case of an Eligible Employee who commences or resumes participation in the Plan on or after January 1, 2017, (A) the only payment forms that such Participant may elect with respect to his Retirement Benefit shall be a lump sum or annual payments over five (5), ten (10), fifteen (15) or twenty (20) years and (B) only the Fractional Method for determining installments shall be available.
+Notwithstanding the foregoing, in the case of an Eligible Employee who commences or resumes participation in the Plan in 2017, (A) the only payment forms that such Participant could elect with respect to his Retirement Benefit were a lump sum or annual payments over five (5), ten (10), fifteen (15) or twenty (20) years and (B) only the Fractional Method for determining installments is available.